jquast/x84/x84/default/README.rst

 By default, matrix.py_ is called on-connect, which chains to nua.py_ for new account creation, top.py_ when authenticated, and main.py_ for a main menu.

-Copy the contents of this folder to a new folder, change the .ini file to point to it, and you can begin customizing your matrix, topscripts, and art files.
+Copy the contents of the ``'default/'`` folder to a new folder, change the .ini file to point to it, and you can begin customizing your matrix, topscripts, and art files.

 matrix.py
 ---------